ESG FAQ

 To mitigate risks with suppliers, the 2021–2025 plan is to deploy on-site and remote audits for 4,000 suppliers: 1,000 identified in 'high risk' level (by a third-party methodology, RBA, or other) with on-site audits, and 3,000 others through remote self-declarative assessment.

 Most on-site audits are executed by trained internal auditors.
 In some countries, the Group has developed partnerships with third-party auditors to support and execute part of the plan.
-Globally, approximately one-third of audits are performed by these independent auditors.
+Globally, approximately one fourth of audits are performed by these independent auditors.
 The rationale for developing the internal capacity for auditing is that it allows us to build experience internally, raise teams' awareness, and facilitate the transmission of this experience to onboarding employees or team members via training.

 -